Welcome to today's edition of the Rush 24-7 podcast.

 I won't do that Monday through Thursday.

-Well, a Democrats had their forum last night uh with the uh with uh well an audience of gay people on it was televised on uh the logo network.
+Well, the Democrats had their forum last night with, well, an audience of gay people.

-Mike Gravel was not asked about the Spartans teaching homosexuality last night, but we will remind you ourselves that uh that he said it.
+Mike Gravelle was not asked about the Spartans teaching homosexuality last night, but we will remind you ourselves that he said it.

-Um Bill Moyers on the war path against me, upset that I am trashing beloved and respected journalists by the all of them, the drive-by media.
+Bill Moyer is on the warpath against me, upset that I am trashing beloved and respected journalists.

-Subset at Rupert Murdoch, too, upset at Fox News, is also upset that uh freelance journalists don't make any money if they do reports for NPR.
+He's also upset that freelance journalists don't make any money if they do reports for NPR.

-Never mind if PBS has made him a gazillionaire.
+Never mind that PBS has made him a gazillionaire.

 He's just having a tantrum.

-So obviously it was there was not much learning uh or teaching uh going on.
+So obviously there was not much learning or teaching going on.

 More than half of Americans say that U.S. news organizations are politically biased, inaccurate, and don't care about the people they report on.